koushikpranank/Resume-Analyzer/README.md

-# Resume-Analyzer
+# Resume Analyzer

-This Python script is designed to analyze resumes in relation to a specified job description, providing a similarity score for each resume.
-The tool leverages various libraries, including NumPy, Pandas, NLTK, Scikit-learn, SpaCy, and Gradio, to preprocess text, compute similarity scores, and create a user-friendly interface.
-Below is a breakdown of the code components and their functionalities.
+`ResumeAnalyzerpdf.py` is a Python application designed to analyze resumes against specified job descriptions, providing similarity scores for each resume.
+This tool utilizes various libraries, including NumPy, Pandas, NLTK, Scikit-learn, SpaCy, and Gradio, to preprocess text, compute similarity scores, and create an intuitive user interface.
+Users can upload multiple PDF resumes or enter skills text directly, making it a versatile solution for job seekers and recruiters alike.

 ## 1. Library Imports